 “Katherine Gordon has developed a reputation…as a fine artist as well as a promoter for the arts in general.
 She is actively involved in several arts organizations and also spends a great deal of time helping others cultivate their artistic talents.”

-Also in 1997, Rice received a commission for a large mural to be used as a backdrop in a music video for country singer Toby Keith.
+Also in 1997, Gordon received a commission for a large mural to be used as a backdrop in a music video for country singer Toby Keith.